ckuelker/boxbrainiac/README.md

 __Boxbrainiac__ is dependent on Python version 3.5 or higher.

-For Debian users, you can install the dependencies with the following command:
+Debian users can install the dependencies with the following command:

 ```bash
 aptitude install python3-git python3-levenshtein python3-fuzzywuzzy \